Virginia Van Upp: Queen of Columbia

 Van Upp's script for Christ the Man, titled The Trial, about a staging of the life of Jesus Christ in a small, American town, was projected for producer/director Frank Capra.
 However, on Feb.
 27, 1951, Paramount announced the picture had been abandoned because of "the heavy expenditure necessary to produce it," circa $2,000,000.
 Capra believed the subject matter influenced the decision.

 She returned to Columbia to work on Rita Hayworth's comeback film Affair in Trinidad (1952), which reunited her with Gilda co-star Glenn Ford.

 A projected film at Republic Pictures was cancelled due to an illness, and she reportedly made films for the United States Army in West Germany.

 Personal life

-Virginia Van Upp was married twice.
+Van Upp was married twice.
 Her second husband was production manager Ralph W. Nelson.
 They were divorced in 1949.
-The couple had one daughter.
+The couple had one daughter, Gay Nelson, who was featured in several of Columbia's "B" features and comedy shorts during the late 1940s.